 First, you’ll notice it is colder in the Puget Sound then a lot of places.
 Even in the summer, the water will rarely break 60F.
 And in the Strait?
 You’ll be luck to see something above 50F.

 There are no two ways about it, you need to be ready for the cold.
 It is doable, it really is, just don’t let it catch you off guard.

 Take a look at the Cold Water FAQ page for some specific information on a different type of Seattle Freeze, or for a less local perspective, read through some of LoneSwimmer‘s extensive writing on the topic of cold water swimming.

 Be prepared to swim into the wind and waves.
-And we aren’t talking big Pacific swells, just the little, annoying waves that break right where you are trying to breathe.
-Any north or south facing beach will give you the opportunity to practice this.
+And we aren’t talking big Pacific swells, just the little, annoying waves, the kind that break right where you are trying to breathe.

 This is where your speed work will come in handy.
-With any luck, your pilot will guide you around all of the eddies and whirlpools in your way, but you’ll be better off knowing where to expect them.
+With some luck, your pilot will guide you around all of the eddies and whirlpools in your way, but you’ll be better off knowing where to expect them.
 A flat calm day can turn wild in a moment where two currents meet, and being comfortable in rough water will pay off big if you can keep your head down and swim when that happens.
-Likewise, your swim may require a hard swim into the finish if near-shore currents start to pick up.
-Pick up some charts or pick up the phone, but get the currents right.
+Likewise, your swim may require a hard push to get into the finish if near-shore currents start to pick up.

 Grab a nautical chart or pick up the phone and find someone to talk about the current.
 Getting the currents right is a must.